 This course introduces the student to the social change process through community development strategies and practices.
-The student will be expected to examine community assets, gaps and needs and apply advocacy and community development strategies to create an effective and unique project that promotes social change.
-The student will discuss innovative and creative ways to involve individuals, groups and communities in advocacy and social change processes.
-The student will be introduced to and practice the skills and techniques of grant writing, logic modeling and project evaluation.
+Students are expected to examine community assets, gaps and needs and apply advocacy and community development strategies to create an effective and unique project that promotes social change.
+Students discuss social entrepreneurial strategies and creative ways to involve individuals, groups and communities in advocacy and social change processes.
+Students practice the skills and techniques of grant writing, logic modeling, and project evaluation.

-SSWK2007 Consolidating Techniques in the Helping Relationship 42.0 Hours Working in the labs, the student will refine and consolidate more advanced helping skills and simulate full case planning, including intake, interviewing, team preparation, providing resources, referrals, and follow-up services as part of a team.
-The student will consolidate listening and feedback skills, intervention strategies, and will concentrate on developing appropriate solution-focused plans that build on the individual and community strengths and resources to meet client-identified goals.
-The student will also integrate program and placement experiences into case planning simulations through reflective practice.
+SSWK2007 Consolidating Techniques in the Helping Relationship 42.0 Hours Students refine and consolidate advanced helping skills while demonstrating effective and contributory skills as a member of a clinical team.
+Students consolidate active listening and feedback skills and concentrate on developing appropriate service plans with clients that build on individual and community strengths and resources to meet identified needs.
+Students also focus on assessment, intervention, client welfare, and ethical issues.